Hong Kong's Pro-Democracy Protests Explained

 - anyomusabout 5 yearsthis is not a made up story this is serious go hong kong shame on the police

-- FLOCCINAUCINIHIabout 5 yearsawsome! very cool dogonews!
+- FLOCCINAUCINIHIover 5 yearsawsome! very cool dogonews!